Particle acceleration and multi-messenger radiation from Ultra-Luminous X-ray Sources: A new class of Galactic PeVatrons

 \section{Results}

-In what follows we discuss the results of our model.
-We remind the reader that, as we are mostly interested in the gamma-ray domain, we regard wind bubbles as \textit{hadronic-only} sources.
-In Sec.~\ref{Subs: particles} we discuss the spectra of non-thermal accelerated particles characterizing ULXs, while in Sec.~\ref{Subsec: E_MAX} we focus on the maximum energy achievable by non-thermal particles in these objects.
+In what follows, we discuss the results of our model.
+We remind the reader that, as we are mostly interested in the gamma-ray domain, we regard wind bubbles as {hadronic-only} sources.
+In Sect.~\ref{Subs: particles}, we discuss the spectra of non-thermal accelerated particles characterizing ULXs, while in Sect.~\ref{Subsec: E_MAX}, we focus on the maximum energy achievable by non-thermal particles in these objects.